hxxisq/gaids_flexisaf_tasks/1-beginner/week-04/README.md

 # Week 04 Internship Tasks

-This repository contains the completed exercise for Week [X], which includes a data visualization script analyzing airline passenger trends.
+This repository contains the completed exercise for Week 04, which includes a data visualization script analyzing airline passenger trends.

 ## 1. Airline Passengers Data Visualization
 A data analysis project using `pandas`, `matplotlib`, and `seaborn` to visualize airline passenger data from the built-in Seaborn `flights` dataset.